 We learn to trust God by watching for the many ways He meets our needs and answers our prayers.
 This reminds us that God is reliable and can be counted on!

-See you in the AM!
+See you in tomorrow-Don’t miss our services!

 Pastor Dickie and Tammy